MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/create-an-azure-service-principal-azure-cli.md

   az ad sp create-for-rbac --name ServicePrincipalName --cert CertName --keyvault VaultName
   ```

 * `--create-cert` creates a _self-signed_ certificate for authentication.
+Add the `--cert` argument to name the certificate.
 If the `--cert` argument isn't provided, a random certificate name is generated.

   ```azurecli-interactive
   az ad sp create-for-rbac --name ServicePrincipalName --create-cert
   ```

   The `--keyvault` argument can be added to store the certificate in Azure Key Vault.
-When using `--keyvault`, the `--cert` argument is also required.
+When using `--keyvault`, the `--cert` argument is required.

   ```azurecli-interactive
   az ad sp create-for-rbac --name ServicePrincipalName --create-cert --cert CertName --keyvault VaultName
   ```

-If an argument indicating the authentication type isn't included, `--password` is used by default.

 The JSON output of the `create-for-rbac` command is in the following format: